 The earth needs furrows—otherwise

 All would be unmanageable and unenduring.

 Ister (Istros, Ἴστρος) is the classical Greek name for the Danube River, which flows east across German lands from the Black Forest to Vienna, and on to the Iron Gates in modern Romania to the Black Sea Delta, the part of the river most familiar to the Greeks.

 Hölderlin's enigmatic and fragmentary poem gained much attention from Martin Heideggerʼs Hölderlins Hymne ‘Der Ister’, a lecture series published in 1942.
-The poem hovers over questions concerning the first human settlements along the river, the Western course of civilization as if the Danube flowed backwards, the origins of the Germans, if the Greek gods or heroes were agents or witnesses, and if somehow the Ister itself was the mysterious source of it all.
+The poem hovers over questions concerning the first human settlements along the river, the Western course of civilization as if the Danube flowed backwards, the origins of the Germans, if the Greek gods or heroes were their forebears or witnesses, and if somehow the Ister itself was the mysterious source of it all.

 Alphaios (Alphaeus) is the longest river in the Peloponnese, and was also a river god linked to Hercules, who appears in the next strophe.
-Hertha may be the Swabian name for an earth mother figure called ‘Nerthus’ by Tacitus in Germania (98 CE).
+Hertha may be the Swabian name for an earth mother figure called ‘Nerthus’ by Tacitus in Germania, 98 CE.

 Website and Translations Copyright © 2022 by James Mitchell